We are currently experiencing an issue with our telephone lines.

-1 Contact us to get support
+Contact us to get support.

-You can speak with our legal team about your questions and concerns via email or telephone.
+The first enquiry conversation is free.
+You have the opportunity to speak with our legal team about your questions and concerns via email or telephone.

-2 Decide the best plan of action
+Decide the best plan of action.

-We also explain any costs to move forward and work with us if legal action or support is a viable step.
+We’ll explain the options for your matter.
+We also explain any costs to move forward and work with us, if legal action or support is a viable step.

 What happens when I contact you?

-• One of our lawyers will look at the details you have provided us and will respond by phone call, text, or email.
+1. One of our lawyers will look at the details you have provided us and will respond by phone call, text, or email.
 (Or, if you call and someone is available, you can chat immediately.)

-• If you instruct us to help you, we will do a few checks to verify your identity and to combat fraud.
+2. If you instruct us to help you, we will do a few checks to verify your identity and to combat fraud.
 Our e-verification process means you typically do not need to visit the office in person.

-• Your instructed lawyer will work on the matter with you.
+3. Your instructed lawyer will work on the matter with you.
 Our wider team will be available for any questions you have, too.
 We want to get the best outcomes for even the toughest circumstances.

-This leaves no impact on your credit score (even if you have several “soft checks” in short succession from various sources) and is only used to verify your identity and to prevent fraud.
+No. Kidwells Solicitors uses an online ID verification platform as part of our legally required identity checks and anti-fraud measures.
+When you agree to instruct us, this ID search can show on your credit report as a “soft check” as it uses Experian and Equifax records as part of the process.
+This leaves no impact on your credit score (even if you have several “soft checks” in short succession from different sources) and is only used to verify your identity and to prevent fraud.

 You can read more about our identity checks and anti-money laundering processes in our client care pack, and our team can answer any questions you have.